 Astrophysics (Physics 269)

 Topics Covered Include: Star formation & the interstellar medium; black holes & general relativity; degenerate remnants (fates) of stars; celestial mechanics; interaction of light & matter.
-Prior requirements: Physics 110 (Mechanics) or equivalent required; Physics 120 (E&M) or equivalent at least concurrent
+Prior requirements: Physics 110 (Mechanics) or equivalent required; Physics 120 (E&M) or equivalent and Physics 240 (Modern Physics) or equivalent at least concurrent